Become an apprentice

 What is an apprenticeship?

-Apprenticeship combines practical training in a job with study.
+An apprenticeship is a paid job that combines practical training in a job with study.
 As an apprentice you will:

-• Gain job-specific knowledge, skills and experience
+• Gain job-specific knowledge, skills and experience.

 You can start an apprenticeship via two different routes: